 You can enter the living room through the barrier-free front door protected by a canopy.
 4 large PVC windows provide the living room with plenty of light even in bad weather.

 The 2 double-layer inner doors connect the sleeping and living areas.
-To our surprise, the darkened bedroom also has a rear window.
+The darkened bedroom also has a rear window.
 You can find out whether the bedroom is dark enough anyway in the review below.

 As with almost all tunnel tents, the double-walled design of the bedrooms costs some space.
 With an area of 2.22 m² per person, the tent is big enough for a pleasant stay.